getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 EOL
 ```

-This service listens on port 80 and, unlike the MySQL service, does not set
-the `clusterIP` to `None`.
-Instead it is assigned a cluster IP and will use
-load balancing to evenly distribute traffic to its selected pods.
+This service listens on port 80 and, unlike the MySQL service, does not set the `clusterIP` value to `None`.
+Instead the service is assigned a cluster IP address and will use load balancing to evenly distribute traffic to its selected pods.

-Another key difference is that is of the `NodePort` service type.
-This means
-that traffic which is sent to the host node on a specified port is proxied into
-the service itself.
-The `nodePort: 80` definition means that the host will
-proxy traffic from its own port 80 and forward on to pods associated with this
-service (which are themselves listening on port 80).
+Another key difference is the `NodePort` service type.
+Traffic that is sent to the host node on a specified port is proxied into the service itself.
+The `nodePort: 80` definition means that the host proxies traffic from its own port 80 and forwards it to pods associated with this service (which are themselves listening on port 80).

-To create:
+To create the service, run the following command:

 ```bash
 $ kubectl create -f wp_service.yaml